aspuru-guzik-group/selfies/README.md

 ### Overview

-Please refer to the [documentation](https://selfiesv2.readthedocs.io/en/latest/), which contains a thorough tutorial  for getting started with ``selfies`` and detailed descriptions of the functions that ``selfies`` provides.
+Please refer to the [documentation in our code-paper](https://pubs.rsc.org/en/content/articlelanding/2023/DD/D3DD00044C), which contains a thorough tutorial  for getting started with ``selfies`` and detailed descriptions of the functions that ``selfies`` provides.
 We summarize some key functions below.